tyrusviquelia/trojanscheduler/PRIVACY.md

 Questions about this policy: **tyrus.viquelia1@gmail.com**

-*Trojan Schedule Helper is not affiliated with, endorsed by, or supported by the University of Southern California, RateMyProfessors, or Web3Forms.*
+*Trojan Scheduler is not affiliated with, endorsed by, or supported by the University of Southern California, RateMyProfessors, or Web3Forms.*